 The Amethysts are from Brazil.

 The largest is probably about an inch long.
-They are now sitting outside as part of my rock garden,
+They are now sitting in our back porch area on shelves,

 as are many of my rocks and crystals listed here.